Hyperuricemia is when you have too much uric acid in your blood. This condition can lead to health problems such as gout and kidney stones.

 If you are undergoing chemotherapy and have a high uric acid level but no related symptoms, your doctor may still recommend medication to lower the level.
 They may want to protect you from a serious condition called tumor lysis syndrome.

-If you have gout or kidney stones, you may need constant monitoring to see if your condition is improving with treatment.
+If you have gout or kidney stones, you may need monitoring to see if your condition is improving with treatment.

 Since there are many causes of hyperuricemia, and if treatment is recommended, you may benefit from a team of medical professionals, which may include: